devadvance/terminalcheatsheet/guides/curl-rest-api.md

   <amp-anim src="/assets/guides/curl-rest-api/curl-options-verbose-en.gif" width="665" height="387" alt="Demo of OPTIONS curl command with verbose output" layout="responsive"></amp-anim>
 </div>

-As you scroll through your terminal window, you will see information like this:
+As you scroll through your terminal window, you will observe information like this:

 ```
 ...